 Deprecation of Basic authentication in Exchange Online

-Read the rest of this article to fully understand the changes we're making and how these changes might affect you.
+Read the rest of this article to fully understand the changes we made and how these changes might affect you.

 For many years, applications have used Basic authentication to connect to servers, services, and API endpoints.
 Basic authentication simply means the application sends a username and password with every request, and those credentials are also often stored or saved on the device.
 Traditionally, Basic authentication is enabled by default on most servers or services, and is simple to set up.